 - May buckle or fail if exposed to seismic activity (earthquakes).

-Pile walls are a series of closely spaced piles that are used to create a temporary or permanent piling retaining wall.
+Pile walls are a series of closely spaced piles that are used to create a temporary or permanent piling retaining wall (ex. concrete seawall repair).
 These walls prevent soil erosion and flooding along coastal properties.

 Pile Wall Pros